SHAURYA369/e-commerce/README.md

 }
 ```

-Note: Discount code can only be generated every 5 orders (nth order).
+Note: Discount codes are automatically generated when every nth order (5th, 10th, 15th, etc.) is placed.
+The admin API can manually generate a code only if no available code exists and the nth order condition is met.

 #### Get Statistics
 ```